Money laundering and terrorist financing

 This notice highlights warning signs which you should be aware of, and which may require you to take action in order to avoid committing a criminal offence or breaching your professional obligations under the SRA Standards and Regulations.

 The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017) came into force on 26 June 2017 replacing the Money Laundering Regulations 2007.
-A new version of these regulations is due to come into effect in late 2019/early 2020.
-As a result, law firms may need to make changes to their procedures and systems in order to remain compliant with their obligations.
-Read our guidance on the key changes introduced in the 2017 regulations to see the current requirements.

 The SRA Standards and Regulations